PrincetonUniversity/prga/docs/source/workflow.rst

 This decoupling is enabled by using different `ModuleView` s of the same modules in different steps.
+This is covered in more detail in the :ref:`Module View` section.
 During the architecture customization step, all modules are customized in the `ModuleView.abstract` view.